Buttigieg Tries Again To Woo Black Voters Amid Race Controversy In His Hometown

 "You're not gonna get it, either," the woman said back.

-On the shooting, Buttigieg has said he won't pass judgment until an investigation is completed, but he's noted that he is frustrated by the fact that the officer's body camera was not turned on.
+On the shooting, Buttigieg has said he won't pass judgment until an investigation is completed, but he has noted that he is frustrated by the fact that the officer's body camera was not turned on.

 Police say Eric Logan was in a parking lot, had a knife, didn't respond to police and then threw the knife at police Sgt.
 Ryan O'Neill, who then shot Logan.